What is an MCAN Local Affiliate?

 • Support development of local or regional clean energy projects like solar on schools or capped landfills

 • Establishing local energy/climate commission or advisory group

 • Establishing building guidelines for town or city construction

 • Establishing a community educational outreach program

 • Establishing a school system educational outreach program

 How do I start an MCAN Local Affiliate?

-Most MCAN local groups have found success with these six keys:
+Most MCAN local groups have found success with these six steps:

-- Do some research and inventory Conduct some initial information gathering to explore areas where the community might save energy.
+Do some research and inventory Conduct some initial information gathering to explore areas where the community might save energy.
 Ask about the energy saving and emission reduction actions that may be underway or planned in your community.
 Be sure to check with community officials and decision makers to identify opportunities and problems.
 Also find out who is responsible for decisions and how to plug into existing or planned processes.
-And don’t forget to find out about what other MCAN local groups have done with the problems and opportunities you have identified.
+We have some great assessment tools you can use!
+And don’t forget to ask us about what other MCAN local groups have done with the problems and opportunities you have identified.